-Shut-off Valves - Valves used to isolate the irrigation system from the water supply or to isolate sections of the irrigation system for maintenance.
+Shut off valves - Valves used to isolate the irrigation system from the water supply or to isolate sections of the irrigation system for maintenance.
 The valve may be either a brass gate valve or a brass or plastic ball valve.
 Care should be used to slowly turn ball valves on or off as they only require 1⁄4 turn to open or close and could cause damage if operated rapidly.

 Spray Heads - Sprinklers that emit a fan-type spay of small droplets of water.
-The heads have a radius of 17' of less.
+The heads have a radius of 5.2 m of less.
 Spray heads fit into the "small area sprinklers" category.

-Volume - Expressed in GPM (gallons per minute).
+Volume - Expressed in I/min (litres per minute).
 Volume is used to describe either the amount of water available or the amount of water used.
-The available gallons per minute must be known before a sprinkler design can be completed.
-The total GPM of all the sprinkler heads on one zone should not exceed the available GPM.
+The available litres per minute must be known before a sprinkler design can be completed.
+The total I/min of all the sprinkler heads on one zone should not exceed the available I/min.

 Water Hammer - The surging of pressure which occurs when a control valve is suddenly closed.
 In extreme conditions, this surging will cause pipes to vibrate or create a pounding noise.
-Water hammer is most commonly caused by fast closing valves or pipes that have been sized too small, causing high-velocity water flow.
+Water hammer is most commonly caused by fast closing valves or pipes that have been sized too small, causing high velocity water flow.

-Wire - In an automatic sprinkler system, low-voltage direct burial wire is used to connect the automatic control valves to the controller.
-Color coded, multi-strand sprinkler wire is the most common and has several coated wires together in one protective jacket.
+Wire - In an automatic sprinkler system, low voltage direct burial wire is used to connect the automatic control valves to the controller.
+Colour coded, multi-strand sprinkler wire is the most common and has several coated wires together in one protective jacket.